PNI : Industrial Anomaly Detection using Position and Neighborhood Information: Method

 where $\Phi_i(m, n)$ is feature vector at position $(m, n)$ in the feature map $\Phi_i$.
-To model $p(c_\mathrm{dist}|N_p(\mathbf{x}))$, the simple MLP is fed by an input that is a 1-dimensional vector of concatenated all features in $N_p(\mathbf{x})$.
-It consists of $N_\mathrm{MLP}$ sequential layers with $c_\mathrm{MLP}$ channels, and includes batch normalization and ReLU activation functions in between layers.
-It models a probability mass function of distribution coreset $C_\mathrm{dist}$ to be normal given condition of $N_p(\mathbf{x})$.
-In other words, the output of MLP has $|C_\mathrm{dist}|$ nodes and value of each node represents the probability of the corresponding distribution coreset feature.
-Generally, trained deep neural network models tend to be overconfident, which means their softmax values are biased towards 0 and 1.
-Therefore, we applied temperature scaling \cite{temp_scale} with temperature $T=2$ so that the likelihood values be realistic.
+The MLP takes an input of a 1-dimensional vector obtained by concatenating all features in $N_p(\mathbf{x})$ and has $N_\mathrm{MLP}$ sequential layers with $c_\mathrm{MLP}$ channels.
+Batch normalization and ReLU activation functions are used between layers.
+The output of the MLP has $|C_\mathrm{dist}|$ nodes, with the value of each node representing the probability of the corresponding distribution coreset feature.
+The ground truth used for training is a one-hot vector, where the distribution coreset index closest to the true center feature vector is one, and the cross-entropy loss is calculated with the MLP output.
+To address the overconfidence of the trained deep neural network models, temperature scaling \cite{guo2017calibration} with temperature $T=2$ is applied to make the likelihood values more realistic.